acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Recall: 89% (percentage of actual basketballs that are detected)
 - F1 Score: 0.905
 - mAP@0.5: 0.923 (mean Average Precision with IoU threshold of 0.5)

+**Why this matters for basketball detection**: Benchmarks help us choose the appropriate hardware for our application.
+The Raspberry Pi 4 offers a good balance of performance (20-25 FPS) and power efficiency (3.8W), making it suitable for a mobile basketball detection robot.

 ### 10.2 Accuracy vs. Speed Tradeoffs